SuprCorp/Lucore-OS/README.md

 Lucore OS has never been this good.
 It had a rough start, but it caught up a lot, thanks for your help!
 We will continue to make more versions every up to 4 months.
 _Go check out the Releases section to find and install Lucore OS 8.1 (latest release), you're to-go, secure, powerful, creative companion operating system._

+> Note: Lucore mOS is in the making, prepare for a whole new experience, with the same love for nature, and love for it's people! (let's not forget the love for the sweet smell of a brand new computer.)

 # Images
 Desktop/Home screen:
 ![Lucore Desktop](https://github.com/SuprCorp/Lucore-OS/assets/150918694/d00e5d10-98dc-423d-865f-7537faf849fd)
+> Note: Pictured is Lucore OS 7.0

 Start menu:
 ![Lucore Start 7 0](https://github.com/SuprCorp/Lucore-OS/assets/150918694/a9883eaa-8faa-4f24-b74b-064ffc029d12)
+> Note: Pictured is Lucore OS 7.0

 # Have a great day, and welcome to the future of Java-based operating systems with Lucore OS!